Back to Blog

 DigitalOcean

-Using their s-2vcpu-4gb droplet (2 vCPU and 4GB of memory) will run $2.22 per day with the top three charges being:
+Using their s-2vcpu-4gb droplet (2 vCPU and 4GB of memory) will run about $2.76 per day plus object storage, with the top charges being:

 Choosing The Right Cloud Matters